 This may be an intriguing piece of trivia for many, but if you work in franchise land, it’s probably not a surprise.
 Whether you’re running one, ten, or a hundred franchise locations, you know the value of operational efficiency.
-If daily processes aren’t ticking like the inside of a steel Rolex Submariner, things can unwind fast.
+If daily processes aren’t ticking like the inside of a Swiss watch, things can unwind fast.
 And not in a relaxing way.

 From easing day-to-day complexity to driving sustainable growth, here’s how your payments platform can lead your franchise operations into victory.